GarageMakers/MLMinecraft/README.md

 # Start

-1) Open minecraft
+1) Download 'adventuresinminecraft' and download repo-files in 'MyAdventures'

-2) run the startServer.bat file
+2) Open minecraft 1.12 version

-3) Open a network game,
+3) run the 'startServer.bat' file

-4) connect to the address 'localhost'
+4) Open a network game and connect to the address 'localhost'

 5) Run the program that you like.
-For example, HelloMinecraftWorld.py
+For example, 'HelloMinecraftWorld.py'